-10081 Social Studies: Content Knowledge Required.
-30084 Social Studies: Pedagogy No more than 12 semester hours to be counted toward the degree may be completed prior to formal admission to the MAT degree program.
+No more than 12 semester hours to be counted toward the degree may be completed prior to formal admission to the MAT degree program.

 Master of Arts in Teaching.
 Secondary Education 9-12.
-Sociology specialty Area.
+Sociology Specialty Area.
 Thesis Option

-Must be "licensure-only" students who already have a baccalaureate degree and/or "lateral entry" teachers who are seeking secondary teacher licensure.
+Total Credit Hours 45.0 Must be "licensure-only" students who already have a baccalaureate degree and/or "lateral entry" teachers who are seeking secondary teacher licensure.
 Students enrolling in the M.A.T. program must select one subject specialty area.
 Students may have to take additional undergraduate subject area coursework in order to meet licensure requirements.
 Students are required to remove academic area deficiencies prior to enrollment in the graduate methods course and internship.
 Baccalaureate degree from an accredited college or university.
 Overall minimum GPA of 2.5 on 4.0 scale for all undergraduate work or minimum 2.75 on 4.0 scale in last 60 hours of study which may include no more than 12 hours graduate study.
 Provide scores from either the GRE general section or the Miller Analogies Test (MAT) taken within the last five years.
-Prerequisite specialty area course requirements and the PRAXIS II requirement for the specialty area should be completed prior to applying for the "A" level license in Secondary Education.
+Prerequisite specialty area course requirements should be completed prior to applying for the "A" level license.
 Courses required for each individual are determined by comparing transcripts of previous college course work with the list of specialty area requirements for the "A" level license.
 See advisor or Middle Grades, Secondary & Special Education Department Chair for evaluation of these courses.

-EDUC 697 is a supervised internship and requires placement in the public schools.
-The student must contact the Director of Teacher Education, advisor, and Department Chair of MGSS the semester prior to enrolling in this course for placement in the public schools.
-EDUC 697 constitutes Student Teaching and requires admission prior to registration.
-EDUC 610 And EDUC 644 And Choose one of the following: EDUC 620 Or EDUC 630 And Choose one of the following: EDUC 615 And EDUC 697

-EDUC 690 is the prerequisite for EDUC 698 and must be one of first 6 semester hours earned.
-READ 552 And EDUC 690

-SOCI 500 is required for those without undergraduate major or minor in sociology.
+Prerequisite Specialty Area Course Requirements 15.0 EDUC 697 is a supervised internship and requires placement in the public schools.
+The student must contact the Director of Teacher Education, advisor, and Department Chair of MGSS the semester prior to enrolling in this course for placement in the public EDUC 697 constitutes Student Teaching and requires admission prior to registration.
+EDUC 610 And EDUC 644 And Choose one of the following: EDUC 620 Or EDUC 630 And EDUC 615 And EDUC 697 Professional Education Courses 6.0 EDUC 690 is the prerequisite for EDUC 698 and must be one of first 6 semester hours earned.
+READ 552 And EDUC 690 Specialization Area Credits 18.0 SOCI 500 is required for those without undergraduate major or minor in sociology.
 It may be used as one of the guided electives for those required to take it.
-SOCI 500 And SOCI 505 And SOCI 560 And SOCI 590 And Choose three of the following: SOCI 502 Or SOCI 525 Or SOCI 550 Or SOCI 555 Or SOCI 570 Or SOCI 595 Or SOCI 610 Or SOCI 614 Or SOCI 618 Or SOCI 620 Or SOCI 624 Or SOCI 628 Or SOCI 638 Or SOCI 660 Or SOCI 685
+SOCI 500 And SOCI 505 And SOCI 560 And SOCI 590 And Choose three of the following: SOCI 502 Or SOCI 525 Or SOCI 550 Or SOCI 555 Or SOCI 570 Or SOCI 595 Or SOCI 610 Or SOCI 614 Or SOCI 618 Or SOCI 620 Or SOCI 624 Or SOCI 628 Or SOCI 638 Or SOCI 660 Or SOCI 685 Product of Learning 6.0 EDUC 699 No more than 12 semester hours to be counted toward the degree may be completed prior to formal admission to the MAT degree program.

-10081 Social Studies: Content Knowledge Required.
-30084 Social Studies: Pedagogy No more than 12 semester hours to be counted toward the degree may be completed prior to formal admission to the MAT degree program.
+The more than 12 semester nours to be counted toward the degree may be completed prior to formal admission to the MAT degree program.